Dozie87/21-Deep-Learning-Challenge/README.md

 Using X_train_scaled in model instead of X_train Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
 The initial deep learning model without any optimizations had an accuracy of about 73.04%

-#After making the adjustments noted above, the optimized deep learning model had an accuracy of about 78.71%